mohammad-suliman/zoom-enhancements/readme.md

 Note that you need to leave reporting all alert types selected (in Zoom accessibility settings) to have the add-on function as expected.

-## Keyboard shortcut for Opening add on Dialogue
+## Keyboard shortcut for Opening the add on Dialogue

 NVDA + Z Opens the add-on dialog !